 Packing for camp?
 How exciting!
-We hope after reading our summer camp packing tips that you’ll feel prepared and ready for a fun-filled summer at Camp Friendship.
+We hope after reading our summer camp packing list that you’ll feel prepared for a fun-filled summer at Camp Friendship.
 Your best summer ever awaits!

 Camp gear to bring